lawyerh/Reading_List/README.md

 ### `npm i`
 ### `npm run dev`

-Uses npm-run-all to:
+### Uses npm-run-all to:
 Run the app in development mode on port 3000.
 Start the json server to serve data records on port 3001 by default.
-Watch for scss changes and automatically compile to css
+Watch for scss changes and automatically compile to css.

 ### DESCRIPTION